kiprasmel/turbo-schedule/README.md

 Once a PR is merged into the `master` branch, the deployment procedure will automatically begin in the CI suite (assuming the previous steps - installation, building and testing - pass).

+It will create & push a new docker image, who's deployment one should complete via `./deploy.sh`.

 See [./.github/workflows/main.yaml](./.github/workflows/main.yaml)

 ### Manual